 Category 6A/Class EA

-Category 6A/class EA cabling requirements are nearing finalization and were initially developed to address the extended frequency bandwidth and alien crosstalk headroom required to support 10GBASE-T over 100 meters of cabling containing up to four-connectors.
-Category 6A/class EA cabling delivers positive signal-to-alien crosstalk margin up to 500 MHz and is recommended as the minimum grade of cabling capable of withstanding the rigors the cabling environment and supporting 10GBASE-T when it is time for an application upgrade.
+Category 6A/class EA cabling requirements were developed to address the extended frequency bandwidth and alien crosstalk headroom required to support 10GBASE-T over 100 meters of cabling containing up to four-connectors.
+Category 6A/class EA cabling delivers positive signal-to-alien crosstalk margin up to 500 MHz and is recommended as the minimum grade of cabling capable of withstanding the rigors of the cabling environment and supporting 10GBASE-T when it is time for an application upgrade.
 Balance requirements for channels and permanent links are also specified for the first time, thereby ensuring better electromagnetic compatibility (EMC) performance than any previous generation of cabling.

 Performance headroom has been incorporated into all transmission parameters, including power sum alien crosstalk, and both laboratory and field test qualification methods are specified for category 6A/class EA cabling.
 Average power sum alien crosstalk across all four-pairs is specified for use by the IEEE committee in their channel capacity modeling.
 It is interesting to note that the term “equal level far-end crosstalk loss” (or ELFEXT loss) previously used in TIA specifications has been replaced by “attenuation to crosstalk ratio, far-end” (or ACRF).
 The intent of this change is for TIA to harmonize with the ISO terminology and more accurately describe the actual test measurement configuration.

 Category 6A/class EAcabling provides the maximum return-on-investment when the calculations are performed using a 10-year lifecycle.